 Car maintenance intervals don’t only tie-in to how many miles you drive in a given year — they’re also linked to the seasons.
-If you live in a part of the country where the difference between winter and summer driving is stark, then you might already be familiar with the regular rituals of tire swaps and fluid changes.
+If you live in a part of the country where the difference between winter and summer driving is stark, then you might already be familiar with the regular rituals of tire swaps, fluid changes, and other seasonal car maintenance duties.
 But if seasonal changes are more subtle in your neck of the woods, you can still use this natural clock to help time your basic vehicle maintenance.

 If winter means “snow” where you live, then you already understand the need to install a set of cold weather tires once the leaves have all fallen from the trees.
 If you are blessed with sunshine and relatively mild temperatures all year-round, you might not be putting on a new set of rubber, but you should still rotate your tires, check the level of air in each of them and inspect the tread and sidewall for cracks or signs of excessive wear.
 Once the warmer weather returns and northerners are installing their summer tires, then you can repeat the rotation and inspection process once more.